RuochenDuan/SensitiveSentenceClassifier/README.md

-# SensitiveSentenceDetector
+# SensitiveSentenceClassifier
 A binary-classifier network trained from X-sensitive dataset.
 It receives embeddings from MiniLM-v3-v2 and outputs preds which could be sigmoid to a value, measuring whether the sentence is inappropriate.
 ## Intro
 This network depends [`paraphrase-MiniLM-L3-v2`](https://huggingface.co/sentence-transformers/paraphrase-MiniLM-L3-v2).
 It is actually a stupid homework finished by a lazy student(me).
-The accuracy is acceptable.(about 72% on the test entries of [`X-sensitive`](https://huggingface.co/datasets/cardiffnlp/x_sensitive)).
+The accuracy is acceptable(about 72% on the test entries of [`X-sensitive`](https://huggingface.co/datasets/cardiffnlp/x_sensitive)).

 - feature: Absolutely fast.
 Forget the accuracy, just fast.
 - structure: layerNorm -> linear -> linear